 In the largest clinical trial to date, hormone replacement therapy that consisted of an estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including:

 - Breast cancer

-The risks of hormone therapy may vary depending on whether estrogen is given alone or with a progestin, and depending on your current age and age at menopause, the dose and type of estrogen, and other health risks such as your risks of heart and blood vessel (cardiovascular) disease, cancer risks and family medical history.
+- Type of hormone therapy.
+The risks of hormone therapy vary depending on whether estrogen is given alone or with progestin, and on the dose and type of estrogen.

-All of these risks should be considered in deciding whether hormone therapy might be an option for you.
+All of these risks should be considered by you and your doctor when deciding whether hormone therapy might be an option for you.

-Despite the health risks, systemic estrogen is still the most effective treatment for menopausal symptoms.
-The benefits of hormone therapy may outweigh the risks if you're healthy and:
+The benefits of hormone therapy may outweigh the risks if you're healthy and you:

 Talk to your doctor about these strategies:

 - Find the best product and delivery method for you.
 You can take estrogen in the form of a pill, patch, gel, vaginal cream, or slow-releasing suppository or ring that you place in your vagina.
 If you experience only vaginal symptoms related to menopause, estrogen in a low-dose vaginal cream, tablet or ring is usually a better choice than an oral pill or a skin patch.

 - Minimize the amount of medication you take.
 Use the lowest effective dose for the shortest amount of time needed to treat your symptoms.
 If you're younger than age 45, you need enough estrogen to provide protection against the long-term health effects of estrogen deficiency.
 If you have lasting menopausal symptoms that significantly impair your quality of life, your doctor may recommend longer term treatment.

 - Seek regular follow-up care.
 See your doctor regularly to ensure that the benefits of hormone therapy continue to outweigh the risks, and for screenings such as mammograms and pelvic exams.